-This historical Novel was published in the year 1956.
-It depicts the events of the Partition of India that took place in August 1947, in terms of human dimension, rather than the political terms or the terms that surround the event.
-While keeping the reader focused, he brings a sense of reality, horror and a believable plot woven into the book.
+This historical novel was published in the year 1956.
+It depicts the events of the Partition of India that took place in August 1947, in terms of the human dimension, rather than the political terms or the terms that surround the event.
+While keeping the reader focused, he brings a sense of reality, horror, and a believable plot woven into the book.

 4. “The Shadow Lines” by Amitav Ghosh.